 - Poor visual-motor integration

 There are several ways to help kids learn how to place letters on the line correctly.
 Here are some things you can do:

 - Draw lines on a piece of paper.
 Place the paper in a page protector.
-Have the child try to form letters and place them correctly on the line using play dough, Wikki Sticks, dry erase markers, and/or theraputty.
+Have the child try to form letters and place them correctly on the line using play dough, Wikki Sticks, dry-erase markers, or theraputty.

 - Roleplay.
 Allow the child to act as the therapist or teacher.
 Illustrate errors with line orientation by writing a word or sentence containing a few mistakes.
-Have the child try to identify and fix your mistakes.
+Have the child try to identify and fix the errors.
 Kids love this!

-Therapist tip!
 Use checklists at the student’s pace.
 Handwriting checklists often try to tackle too many components at once.
-This can be overwhelming for students because it’s too much information to process.
+This can overwhelm students because it’s too much information to process.
 I recommend gradually building children’s legibility skills and increasing the challenge as they progress.
 Determine what deficit is impacting their legibility the most and start there.

 The checklists below address only one legibility component, letter placement in progressive steps.
-The amount of visual cues is faded to match the child’s needs as he or she improves.
+The amount of visual cues is faded to match the child’s needs as they improve.

-I like to laminate checklists or put them in page protectors so they can be used over and over again with a dry-erase marker.
+I like to laminate checklists or put them in page protectors so they can be used repeatedly with a dry-erase marker.
 It is helpful for some kids to have the checklist adhered to their desks.
 You can shrink the image and tape it to the corner of the desk or place it in plain sight.
-This will serve as a visual reminder to edit their handwriting.
+This will serve as a visual reminder to edit their handwriting

 Would you like to use these checklists with your little ones?
-Get your free PDFs here:
+Get your free PDF here: